HUMAN RIGHTS: A

 12/21/17: President Trump signed an executive order declaring a national emergency related to “serious human rights abuse and corruption around the world.”
 The order stated “the prevalence and severity of human rights abuse and corruption" outside of the United States "have reached such scope and gravity that they threaten the stability of international political and economic systems.”
 The executive order blocks property and assets of persons involved in human rights abuses and corruption.

-12/21/17: Trump imposed sanctions on 13 individuals, using his authority under the 2016 Global Magnitsky Act for humans-rights violations and corruption, including a Myanmar general accused of ethnic cleansing against Muslim minorities.
-The new sanctions also target 39 entities.
+12/21/17: Trump imposed sanctions (through an executive order) on 13 individuals, using his authority under the 2016 Global Magnitsky Act for humans-rights violations and corruption, including a Myanmar general accused of ethnic cleansing against Muslim minorities.
+The newly enforced sanction also target 39 entities and makes it much easier for the U.S. government to single out and punish egregious cases of abuse.

 12/31/17: Unlike President Obama, President Trump took a much more vocal approach in showing support for the Iranian people during their latest widespread protests.
 When large protests happened in Iran back in 2009, then-President Barack Obama reacted extemely cautiously, concerned that intervention could make America -- reviled as the "Great Satan" by Iran's regime -- a rallying cause for the oppresive clerical regime.
 Eight years later, with protests erupting agai in Iran, America's position is dramatically different, with President Trump tweeting repeatedly expressing support for the Iranian people.
 He openly called for regime change stating in one of his Tweets: "Iran is failing at every level despite the terrible deal made with them by the Obama Administration.
 The great Iranian people have been repressed for many years.
 They are hungry for food & for freedom.
 Along with human rights, the wealth of Iran is being looted.
 TIME FOR CHANGE!"
 He also tweeted: "Iran, the Number One State of Sponsored Terror with numerous violations of Human Rights occurring on an hourly basis, has now closed down the Internet so that peaceful demonstrators cannot communicate.
 Not good!"